Pluto

 Pluto is a dwarf planet, it is no longer the member of planets since 2006.
 However, Pluto was considered a planet since its discovery in 1930, by Clyde Tombaugh.
 Because scientists have found many planet-like bodies similar to Pluto, so there was a need for defining the term “Planet”.
 In 2006, IAU (International Astronomical Union) defined the official definition of a planet in which Pluto didn’t qualify as a planet.
 Pluto was then moved to other class known as “Dwarf Planet”.

-Pluto is smaller than planet Mercury, even smaller than the Earth’s moon.
+Pluto is smaller than planet Mercury, even smaller than the Earth’s Moon.
 Pluto has very different orbit than other 8 planets.
 Its orbit is very elliptical (egg-shaped) and tilted from the plane of 8 planets orbit.
 It is closer to Sun than Neptune (the eighth planet) at some portion of its orbit and farther than 8 planets during rest of the orbit.
 Pluto completes its one revolution around the Sun in 248 Earth years, while its day length is 6.4 Earth days.

 moon-pluto-earth-sizes-comparison